 I like comic books.
 Or perhaps "graphic novels".
 Some capes and supes stuff, a couple classic european bande dessinée series, some manga, other weird stuff.
 Maus.
 And Saga.
 Of course.

 I'm a history buff.
 I make esoteric musical choices.
 I also like to learn languages.
 I'm currently working on my french.
-I used to be a mountaineer, I climbed to the peak of Stok Kangri, and got to 19,000 ft and failed to summit Koteshwar.
-I did Kilimanjaro with hilariously torn pants that looked like assless chaps (still, not as cool as doing it in a rhinoceros costume).
+I climbed mountains, I climbed to the peak of Stok Kangri, and got to 19,000 ft and failed to summit Koteshwar.
+I did Kilimanjaro, but not in a rhinoceros costume.
 I love camping and living off the land.
 I've run a few half marathons, sort of half heartedly, once in vibrams.
-I love good stationary, particularly good paper (Tomoe River for letters, Clairfontaine for archival notes), fountain pens, and inks.
-My EDC is an Ensso Piuma Pocket Pen in Titanium.
-I'm a bit of a cinephile
+I love good stationary, particularly good paper (Lalo Verge de France for letters, Tomoe River for scribbling, Clairfontaine for archival notes), fountain pens (frequent EDC is an Ensso Piuma Pocket Pen in Titanium), and inks (new favourite is J. Herbin Caroube de Chypre).
+I'm an aspiring cinephile.

 Through all these compulsions, these bouts of creative madness, my love and my best friend since I was 10 years old- Aditi.
 I dont know how she puts up with me.